 The rate of the member of the Supervisory Board pay and the payment procedure established by the general meeting shall be presented in the issuer’s CGC report, separately pointing out the basic salary and additional remuneration (including severance pay and other payable benefits).

 The shareholders’ general meeting of Harju Elekter has the competence to elect and approve the membership of the Supervisory Board and the term of its appointment.
-The shareholders’ general meeting which was held on 26.4.2007 appointed the membership of the Supervisory Board for the following 5 years, setting 8,000 kroons (511 euros) a month as the pay rate for a member of the Supervisory Board and 25,000 kroons (1,598 euros) a month for the Chairman of the Supervisory Board, while the Chairman of the Supervisory Board working as the company’s R&D manager shall be subject to the reward system used in AS Harju Elekter (see also CGC explanation for CGC Article 2.2.7).
+The shareholders’ general meeting which was held on 3 May 2012 appointed the membership of the Supervisory Board for the following 5 years, setting 750 euros a month as the pay rate for a member of the Supervisory Board and 1,600 euros a month for the Chairman of the Supervisory Board, while the Chairman of the Supervisory Board working in company’s management shall be subject to the reward system used in AS Harju Elekter (see also CGC explanation for CGC Article 2.2.7).
 No severance pay is allotted to members of the Supervisory Board.